thoughtbot/superglue/docs/cross-cutting-concerns.md

 ```

 In the above, every page that gets rendered will have `temperature` as part of
 the [page response].
-For a good number of use cases, this approach would be
-enough.

-## Advanced functionality
+## Partials

-When building pages, we commonly use partials to extract crosscutting concerns.
+We can also use partials to extract crosscutting concerns.
 For example, a shared header:

 ```treeview
 app/